schlatterbeck/pgapack/docs/sphinx/part2.rst

    functions have an optional fifth argument ``aux``, that allows to get or set the auxiliary evaluations, see section :ref:`sec:evaluation`.

-One way to run a hybrid GA and use :c:func:`PGARun` is to use the :c:func:`PGASetUserFunction` discussed in Chapter :ref:`chp:custom1` to specify a user function to be called at the end of each GA iteration.
+The preferred way to run a hybrid GA and use :c:func:`PGARun` is to use the :c:func:`PGASetUserFunction` discussed in Chapter :ref:`chp:custom1` to specify a user function to be called before evaluation of a new individual using :c:macro:`PGA_USERFUNCTION_HILLCLIMB`.
+An example can be found in ``./examples/maxbit-hc.c``.
+When using a parallel version this is called in the parallel processes and so the hillclimbing is also parallelized.
+The hillclimbing function can chose to evaluate the given individual.
+Then it has to set the evaluation using :c:func:`PGASetEvaluation` (this will also set the up-to-date flag, so an extra call to :c:func:`PGASetEvaluationUpToDateFlag` is not needed.
+When the up-to-date flag is set, this signals to PGAPack that the evaluation is already done.
+If no evaluation is performed, the evaluation function is called by PGAPack after the hillclimber.

 A more flexible approach would be for the user to call the high-level PGAPack functions, and their hillclimber to explicitly specify the steps of the hybrid GA.